 Day 5 seemed to be a case of accidentally saving the best for last.
 We drove to Les Baux without any problems and went to the Carrieres Lumieres first.
 Wow!!
 Words can’t describe the experience, like being inside art while listening to amazing music.
 I was slightly disappointed that the show had changed from the Impressionists to art of the Renaissance but it was still beautiful and one of the few places in Provence where people actually stopped and experienced the event.
 It’s not to be missed and both my sister and I wish we’d bought one of the videos.

 We got on a different road heading out of St. Remy but ultimately found our way to the right one and to Avignon.
 We parked across the bridge and walked through the area near the Palais des Papes but didn’t linger.
-[And here was one of my biggest disappointments.
-Both the area near the Palais and the Place were hugely crowded, dirty and noisy; not the beautiful quiet place I remember.]
+And here was one of my biggest disappointments.
+At the time I thought both the area near the Palais and the Place were hugely crowded, dirty and noisy; not the beautiful quiet place I remember.
+Still the pictures below don’t seem to confirm that impression; i.e. it doesn’t look that crowded.

 [Post trip comment: I was shocked at the number of American fast food restaurants all through this area (and you know who they are) and it seemed to me that there were far more overweight people, especially young people, than before.
 So my question is why would you ever eat at an American fast food place with restaurants like La Salamandre.
 More on that in another blog.]